arthursj/SaudeScanner/README.md

 ## 🚀 How to run

-Clone the project and access its folder.
+Clone the project and access the folder and install the dependencies.

 ```bash
 $ git clone https://github.com/arthursj/SaudeScanner.git